Scuba Claus

 Some of our favorites include:

-- Light Up Lakewood – This event takes place December 3rd in Lakewood and includes a parade, ice carvings, a holiday train, tree lightings, fireworks, and more.
+• Light Up Lakewood – This event takes place on December 6th in Lakewood and includes a parade, ice carvings, a holiday train, tree lightings, fireworks, and more.

 2. Have breakfast with Santa in Cleveland